 The same individual waits until they're 35 to buy a similar policy.
 Given their age, the policy now costs $44 per month, leading to a total cost of $10,560 over 20 years.

 While the individual who bought insurance at 35 paid $3,840 more for the same coverage amount and term length, this comparison isn't entirely fair.
-Purchasing insurance at 35 covers you during a higher-risk age range (35-55), compared to being covered between 25-45.
-However, the earlier buyer still saves on total premium payments, offering a financial advantage over time.
+Purchasing insurance at 35 covers you during a higher-risk age range (35 to 55), compared to being covered between 25 and 45.
+However, the earlier buyer still saves on total premium payments and can find cheap life insurance, offering a financial advantage over time.

 For instance, a 25-year-old non-smoker might initially secure a 20-year term policy with a $500,000 death benefit at a rate of $28 per month.
 Suppose this individual is diagnosed with diabetes at 40.
 If they were to seek a new policy, they might face a significant premium increase due to their heightened risk —potentially even double the original rate or more.

-This potential escalation emphasizes the importance of early insurance acquisition.
-A policy secured while young and healthy effectively "locks in" your insurability, ensuring your coverage and rates won't be adversely affected by any subsequent health issues.
+This potential escalation emphasizes why the best age to get life insurance is typically during your younger years.
+Investing in life insurance while young and healthy effectively "locks in" your insurability, ensuring your coverage and rates won't be adversely affected by subsequent health issues.
 It's a proactive step to protect your future financial stability and ensure the economic security of your dependents.

 Term vs. Permanent Insurance: When Does Each Make Sense?